joearms/old.blog/_posts/2013-03-27-promoting-erlang.md

 * Publish on some website (say github)
 * Send a single post to the Erlang mailing list

-If nobody shows any interest, then I conclude that the project what a failure and turn to some other problem.
+If nobody showed any interest, then I concluded that the project was a failure and turned to some other problem.

 Since I actually rather like UBF (I think it's better than Json and XML) for example I remind people every ten years or so, so see if I